Thermoplastic and Thermosetting Polymers

 When heated TPI becomes soft and melts as the bonding within the chains cannot be broken but the chains can slip easily.
 In the contrast to this Thermosetting become hard or they cure as the chains have the ability to break down and make bonding with other adjacent chains in 3D space, knows as cross-linking.

-All the properties of AURUM™ make it suitable thermoplastic for applications involving high temperatures, friction and even harsh conditions such as radiation.
-Applications include turbocharger abradable seals, bearings of aircraft engines, pistons in small combustion engines, oil seals for construction machinery and many more.
+AURUM™ is suitable for applications involving high temperatures, friction, and harsh conditions such as radiation.
+Applications include turbocharger abradable seals, bearings of aircraft engines, pistons in small combustion engines, oil seals for construction machinery, and many more.

 Find more information about AURUM ™ on in our shop and on Mitsui Chemicals' Website.